gacor84/ANOVA/anova.md

 ## [1] 11.68519
 ```

+Since we assume homogeneity of variances, it is also an estimator of the population variance, whether the population means are equal or not.

-The total variance is the total mean square, and it is equal to the variance of all the observations:
+The total variance is the total mean square, and it is equal to the variance of all the observations with respect to the overall mean:

 ```r